andrewpfunk/serverless-tutorial/README.md

 - If necessary, create an account on GitHub.com
 - Create a new public repository named *username*.github.io
-- In your new repository, click Add file
+- In the new repository, click Add file > Create new file
 - Name the file index.html and paste the following content
 ~~~
 <!DOCTYPE html>